 One thing is for certain, more than one-fifth of America’s small business owners cite compliance with government regulations as the most important problem facing them today, according to a recent Gallup poll.
 At the same time and in the same survey, small business owners concede that while fewer government regulations would be beneficial to their success in 2012, growth and sales increases as well as job creation are equally if not more important.

-The big question then becomes whether or not reducing government regulation will in fact foster small business growth, sales and job creation.
+The big question then becomes whether or not reducing government regulation will in fact foster small business opportunities and growth, sales and job creation.
 And if so, then the next question is whether or not the pending legislation will in fact get the job done and at what price.

 Proponents of the three bills in question (H.R.
 3010, The Regulatory Accountability Act (RAA); H.R.
 527, the Regulatory Flexibility Improvements Act and H.R.
 10, Regulations from the Executive in Need of Scrutiny Act) argue first and foremost that passing this new legislation will accomplish the following: